ufomiko/shipwire-int/README.md

 # README

-This is an implementation of Inventory Allocator as a lightweight HTTP server, and Data Source as a sample HTTP client
+This is an implementation of Inventory Allocator as a lightweight HTTP server, and Data Source as a sample HTTP client.
+Stream is expected as an http request.
+Single stream can contain multiple orders.
+The required output will be shown in the console standard out of the Inventory Allocator

 ## Build
 ### Requirements